 Accepting Delivery of Your Hot Tub – BIG BOXES ON A BIG TRUCK

-The majority of our hot tubs and complete hot tub systems are delivered by various Transportation companies (deliveries within the state of California are usually through DHL).
+The majority of our hot tubs and complete hot tub systems are delivered by various Transportation companies (deliveries within the state of California are usually through Daylight or XPO).

-On the day we ship your tub to you we will call you to let you know that it’s shipping and to tell you the number of packages and the “pro number” (tracking number).
+On the day we ship your tub to you we will email you to let you know that it’s shipping and to tell you the number of packages and the “pro number” (tracking number).

 When arranging delivery with the shipping company there are a couple of things that may need to be considered for an easy delivery.
 First, let them know if there may be a problem in navigating a large truck to your home.

 Trucks smaller than the standard ‘tractor trailer’ are available.
 The second, and more important consideration is how to get a 500 lb. box out of a trailer 5′ off the ground.
 Unless you happen to have a forklift sitting around, you may want to request a truck with a lift gate.

 Please note we prepay delivery with the freight company to the street curbside with a lift gate.
-Many people simple unpack the box right from the curbside (usually this only takes 5 to 10 minutes).
+Many people simply unpack the box right from the curbside (usually this only takes 5 to 10 minutes), but if you ask the driver nicely they are usually willing to roll it into either your garage or driveway.

 Our hot tubs are packaged with the utmost of care.
 Consultation with various shipping companies over the years has resulted in a method of packaging that can withstand thousands of miles of bouncing down the road, crashing into by forklifts, and even hours of sitting out in the rain.

 Once your shipment is off the truck, however, inspect the package carefully for any exterior damage.
 If any damage is seen make note of it on your “bill of lading”, takes pictures and better yet open the package and inspect the contents.
 Also check the bill of lading as to how many packages are in your shipment and MAKE SURE this is the number you receive.